GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 given on the command line.

 Normally Gerrit automatically schedules replication whenever it makes a change to a managed Git repository.
-However, there are other reasons why an administrator may wish to trigger replication:
+However, there are[cmd-list.md](cmd-list.md) other reasons why an administrator may wish to trigger replication:

 * Destination disappears, then later comes back online.